 We have travelled the world extensively performing in theatres and halls, at arts festivals and street festivals, in schools, hospitals, the occasional prison and even in a forest in the dead of night.
 We also love performing at cabarets, private events and functions, and occasionally you might even see us on TV, or doing a street show.

-Though we are a string quartet we have also more recently been known to play together as the Bowjangles band- violin, piano, double bass and drums- most recently in the Wonderground Speigeltent on London's Southbank for a summer long run of 'Hotel Black Cat' with the Black Cat Cabaret.
+Though we are a string quartet we have also been known to play together as the Bowjangles band- violin, piano, double bass and drums- most recently on London's Southbank in the Underbelly Spiegeltent.

 Ezme: I had the idea for Bowjangles in 2007.
 I enlisted the best performers I knew- my old Purcell School friend Bertie Anderson (viola) and Covent Garden busking friend Ed Bruggemeyer (violin), then we held auditions for the final member.
 Mitch McGugan passed our strange tests with flying colours and in February 2008 Bowjangles was complete!